BuildMan-Alpha/AlphaHelp/helpfiles/README.md

 # Editing Help Files

-An XML Markup is supported, and described here [Using the Documentation XML](Using the Documentation XML.HTM).
+An XML Markup is supported and described here [Using the Documentation XML](Using the Documentation XML.HTM).

 # Moving images